I remember the very first time I heard of Pinterest.

 - Pinterest has Google benefits.
 Pinterest boards tend to rank well in Google search.
 [Source: Dustin TV]

-- 62% of brands have the Pinterest “Pin It” buttons on their product pages of their websites, and it is the most used button.
-That officially puts them in the first place compared to 61% having the Tweet buttons and 59% of brands having the Facebook Like buttons.
+- 62% of brands have the Pinterest “Pin It” buttons on the product pages of their websites, and it is the most used button.
+That officially puts them in the first place compared to 61% having the Tweet buttons and 59% of brands having Facebook Like buttons.
 42% of brands have the Google+ button all according to a study done by 8th Bridge, after analyzing 872 retailers.

 - The average Facebook post lasts 3 hours.
 The average tweet lasts for 18 minutes according to data from Moz.
 Pinterest Pins can last for months and even years.
 [Source: Lisa Buben]

 So do you want to tap into the power of Pinterest?
 Follow these Pinterest tips to get started.

 This was the very first strategy that I implemented.
 When I first started out I had approximately 15 boards.
 While this worked fine for me personally, it didn’t help me market my business, here’s why.
 When an individual performs a search on Pinterest, they are looking for the most relevant pins, quickly.
 Say a person is searching for a gluten-free chocolate cake recipe.
 If you have your dessert pins, grouped in with your food pins (as I did), the gluten-free chocolate cake recipe mostly likely will NOT be found.